 Do you have a website, do you think it’s necessary?

 Yes, we have a website.
 For us, we have been in business for a long time and our customers know us.
 But the younger generations tend to look online for information first before they contact us in person.

 How do you target your customers?

 As far as the monument part of the business as stated earlier, we have been in business for a long time and have many generations of family come to us.
 Since buying the AP Lazer we have branched off into other areas, those contacts have often been through common contacts.
 For instance, I’m an avid golfer so I reach out to our local pros and tournament committees and let them know what I can do for them.
 Also, reach out to friends whose children are getting married or are having children and offer gift ideas.
 There are so many options and avenues to go.

 Where do you source your blanks from?

-Most of our granite is provided from our contacts in Vermont.
+Most of our granite is provided by our contacts in Vermont.
 Cups, glasses, etc. mainly from JDS or Webstaurant or Dollar store, etc.

-How do you determine price for your products?
+How do you determine pricing for your products?

 When you first started out with a laser what products did you start with?

 I started out with pint glasses and polar cups, which are relatively cheap.
 Then I moved on to granite photos and grave markers.